bionictide/Lairs-Below-ViteVersion1.0-/StuffForAI/MigrationMap.md

 - Stat/data fallbacks: tryInjectStatBlock (must be removed; client must error if server data is missing)
 - All gameplay state, stat blocks, and dungeon data must come from the server only
 - Only hard-code stat values for character creation/preview UI; all other stat logic must be server-side
 - Client must only render and communicate with the server; no local data or logic
+- Error handling: If the server fails to send required data, the client retries once silently.
+If that fails, the client shows a retry/disconnect pop-up.
+After two more failed retries, the client disconnects and returns to the lobby.

 ## src/BagManager.js